RogerLuo-Code/coding-practice/docs/lc-solutions/lc0001-0099/lc0026-remove-duplicates-from-sorted-array.md

 ## Solution
 ### Approach - Two Pointers
 Since the array is **sorted**, duplicates will show up together in neighbor.
-We will use two pointers:
+Take advantage of this pattern, we will use two pointers:
 - One pointer `i` to track the **index** of unique element
 - The other pointer `j` to track the index of current element
 Essentially, once an element is encountered, simply bypass its duplicates and move on to the next unique element.
 So